 Fall Things To Do

 The heat of summer breaks for cooler weather and crisp evenings.
 The fall is harvest time, a time to gather the fruits of the landscape and to gather together with friends and families for inspiring food, arts, and events.
-If you’re visiting Spokane in the fall, don’t miss these fabulous fall happenings!
+If you’re planning a visit, don't miss these fabulous fall things to do in Spokane!

 Fall Feels at Green Bluff